threax/Threax.Pipelines/ExampleDeployment/Readme.md

 This will create a new server setup on a remote server.
 This can be used on a totally blank Ubuntu server and all prereqs will be installed.

 If you want to setup containers on a new remote Ubuntu server do the following:
 1. Create the new server with ssh installed.
 Unlock sudo if wanted.
+This is ideal or you will enter the password a lot.
 1. Create certs in the cert folder.
 1. Run `ssh-keygen` if you haven't already.
 1. Run `RemoteSetupAll.ps1`.